STCE-at-RWTH/efdc1/README.md

 pkg> add Pluto
 ```

-Backspace out of the package manager and start Pluto:
+Backspace out of the package manager and start Pluto, which should open a browser tab that you can use to open the notebook files:

 ```julia
 julia> using Pluto